A recent survey

 , disability, turnover

-According to the Consumer Health Mindset survey these factors are most influential in establishing a health
+According to the Consumer Health Mindset survey these factors are most influential in establishing a healthy culture:

 Make health improvement a priority within the organization